KristofferC/NearestNeighbors.jl/README.md

 ## Creating a tree

-The abstract tree type that the trees in this package is a subtype of is called a `NNTree`.
+The abstract tree type that the trees in this package are a subtype of is called a `NNTree`.
 A `NNTree` is created by the function:
 ```jl
 NNTree(data, metric; leafsize, reorder)